uniworld-io/event-query/README.md

  Any configuration could be modified except **mongo.dbname**, "**eventlog**" is the specified database name for event subscribe.

  ## Run
-- unichaineventquery/deploy.sh is used to deploy unichaineventquery
+- eventquery/deploy.sh is used to deploy eventquery
-- unichaineventquery/insertIndex.sh is used to setup mongodb index to speedup query.
+- eventquery/insertIndex.sh is used to setup mongodb index to speedup query.
 (make sure run insertIndex before create collecions)

  ## Delete expire data
-- unichaineventquery/deleteData.sh is used to delete expire data
+- eventquery/deleteData.sh is used to delete expire data
 - using crontable delete regularly mongodb expire data(if not delete, the database will be too big)